deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

 ------
 We have already deployed Dutchswap Factory Contract for the respective testnet and also in mainnet

-If you want to deploy it locally please deploy Auction factory first
+If you want to deploy the factories please deploy Auction factory using ref:`deployment_factory`

-The links to addresses are Deployed Smart Contract page
+The links to addresses are :ref:`deployed_contracts`

 Create ERC20 Token:
 ----------------------------